 Caring for time and place: The materialities and temporalities of collaborative spaces are important in creating welcoming, friendly and diverse contexts for engagement.
 To ensure the right pacing and a good balance of presentations and discussions, we used clear communication of our planned schedule and defined roles for introducing the panel, keeping time, and summarising our observations of the presentations (made possible by our three-person collaboration, which allowed us to share different aspects of caring for the panel).
-As one of the presenters was unable to attend in-person, we tested the video and audio set-up for the panel.
-Similarly, we had asked the panellists to share their presentations.
+As one of the presenters was unable to attend in-person, we tested the video and audio set-up for the pre-recorded presentation in advance to ensure a smooth transition during the panel.
+Similarly, we had asked the panellists to share their presentations in advance to avoid any technical hiccups when switching between presentations.
 The panellists, in turn, returned the favour by following our suggestions and keeping to the agreed timings for their presentations.
 Despite the tight schedule, we made room for a five-minute bio-break.
 This staple of virtual meetings was also useful in this in-person event, allowing everyone to take care of their physical needs, such as having a drink, opening the windows for fresh air, or stretching, without disrupting the presentations.